alexharri/website/posts/icelandic-developer-survey-2024.md

 <BarChart data="cloud-providers-count" horizontal minWidth={440} minHeight={370} />

 <SmallNote>Default survey options are colored blue, while options typed in the "Other" field are colored green.
-Origo, Advania and 1984.is are local Icelandic cloud providers.</SmallNote>
+Origo, Advania, and 1984.is are local Icelandic cloud providers.</SmallNote>

 AWS at 52.5% is the most popular cloud provider in Iceland, with Azure in second at 36.5%.
 Vercel and Cloudflare are also used by a significant number of developers, coming in at 22.6% and 17.6% respectively.
 Google Cloud is relatively far behind AWS and Azure with 16.2% of Icelandic developers using GCP.